Hierarchical Lorentz Mirror Model: Normal Transport and a Universal $2/3$ Mean--Variance Law

 Similarly, for $d\ge3$, we consider the $d$-dimensional $L\times\cdots\times L$ hypercubic lattice with open boundary conditions in one (horizontal) direction and periodic boundary conditions in the remaining $d-1$ directions, and attach $L^{d-1}$ external edges to each of the two open boundaries.
 (This particular geometry, suited to the study of transport properties, was studied in \cite{Lefevere2015}.)
 We then independently choose one of the $(2d-1)!!$ pairings of the $2d$ incident edges with equal probability at each vertex.
 (Note that this does not literally correspond to mirror configurations.)
 Again, the local wiring induces a global perfect matching of the external edges.

 Given such a matching of the external edges, a matched pair is said to be a crossing if it connects the left boundary to the right boundary.
-We denote by $\calC$ the number of crossings in a given random environment and call $\calC$ the conductance.
-Its expectation $\bmu(L)=\sbkt{\calC}$ is called the mean conductance (or simply the conductance).
+We denote by $\calC$ the number of crossings in a given random environment.
+We interpret $\calC$ as dimensionless conductance, which is related to dimensionful (measurable) conductance by $G=\gamma\,\calC$ with a constant $\gamma$ \cite{SM}.
+The expectation value $\bmu(L)=\sbkt{\calC}$ is called the mean conductance.
 This terminology is motivated by the dynamical interpretation: a particle (or light ray) arriving at a vertex along an incident edge leaves along its paired edge, so trajectories are uniquely determined by the environment.
 In a nonequilibrium setting where particle baths maintain different densities at the two open boundaries, the stationary current is proportional to $\calC$ \cite{Lefevere2015,ChiffaudelLefevere}.
+See SM.1 of \cite{SM} for details.

 Normal transport implies that the mean conductance is proportional to the cross-section $A=L^{d-1}$ of the system divided by its horizontal length $L$, i.e., \eq \bmu(L)\propto A/L=L^{d-2}. \en For $d=3$, the scaling \eqref{eq:Fick} is supported by numerical results in \cite{ChiffaudelLefevere} and is consistent with the multiscale analysis of \cite{Lefevere2025} based on a closure assumption on trajectory correlations.